kassaaaaa/sg-kassandra/docs/sprint-artifacts/3-4-manager-master-calendar-view.md

 ## Acceptance Criteria

-1.  **Master Calendar Display:** When a logged-in manager navigates to the "Calendar" page, a calendar interface shall be displayed showing all bookings for the entire school.
+1.  **Master Calendar Display:** When a logged-in manager navigates to the "Calendar" page, a calendar interface shall be displayed showing all bookings and instructor availability for the entire school.
+[Source: tech-spec-epic-3.md, FR024.a]
 2.  **Filtering by Instructor:** The calendar view must include a mechanism (e.g., a dropdown or multi-select) to filter the displayed bookings by one or more instructors.
+[Source: tech-spec-epic-3.md, FR024.b]
 3.  **Filtering by Lesson Type:** The calendar view must include a mechanism to filter the displayed bookings by lesson type.
-4.  **Multiple Views:** The calendar must support switching between month, week, and day views.
-5.  **Data Source:** The calendar shall fetch its data from the `/edge/manager/calendar` endpoint, passing the appropriate filters as query parameters.
-6.  **Read-Only Data:** The initial implementation should present the booking data as read-only.
-Manual booking management (add, edit, cancel) is handled in a subsequent story (3.5).
-7.  **UX Alignment:** The calendar component should be based on the `Availability Calendar` component from Epic 1, adapted for manager use as per the technical notes in `epics.md`.
+[Source: tech-spec-epic-3.md, FR024.c]

 ## Tasks / Subtasks

-- [ ] **Task 1: Create Manager Calendar Page and Component (AC: #1, #7)**
+- [ ] **Task 1: Create Manager Calendar Page and Component (AC: #1)**
     - [ ] Create a new route and page file at `app/(protected)/calendar/page.tsx`.
     - [ ] Create a new `ManagerCalendar.tsx` component in `app/components/calendar/`.
-    - [ ] Adapt the existing `AvailabilityCalendar` component to serve as the base for the `ManagerCalendar`, removing instructor-specific editing features.
+    - [ ] Adapt the existing `AvailabilityCalendar` component to serve as the base for the `ManagerCalendar`, ensuring it is read-only.

-- [ ] **Task 2: Implement Data Fetching for Master Schedule (AC: #5)**
+- [ ] **Task 2: Implement Data Fetching for Master Schedule (AC: #1)**
     - [ ] Extend the `useManagerDashboard` hook or create a new `useManagerCalendar` hook to fetch all bookings from the `/edge/manager/calendar` endpoint using TanStack Query.
     - [ ] The hook must manage state for the date range and any active filters.